qulle/wikis/wiki-developer-commands.md

 $ dotnet tool update --global dotnet-ef          # Command to update the EF tools

 $ dotnet list package                            # List all (nuget) packages that is used in a solution or csproj
-$ dotnet list <PROJECT-NAME> package             # List all (nuget) packages in a specific project
+$ dotnet list <project-name> package             # List all (nuget) packages in a specific project

 $ dotnet list reference                          # List all project references, what csproj:s that knows/uses other csproj:s
-$ dotnet list <PROJECT-NAME> reference           # List all project references in a specific project
+$ dotnet list <project-name> reference           # List all project references in a specific project
 ```

 ## NPM